 From Sonora Pass, take Highway 108 east about ten miles.
 Turn left (north) into the MCMWTC and ask for directions to the area known as "Woody."
 (Basically, find a dirt road that heads north from the lower part of the base.)
 Park at "Woody," which is at 9,280 feet.
 You should have no trouble finding a place to park off the road here, unless the Marines happen to be using this particular area.

 If coming from Bridgeport, take Highway 395 north, then Highway 108 west.
 The MCMWTC is about 21 miles from Bridgeport, on the north side of 108.

 Pete Yamagata's driving directions and route information are provided below as an external link.
 Jesus Malverde has kindly provided updated detailed driving directions and other helpful information below in the Additions & Corrections section.

 This page describes the shortest approach to the peak.

-There is no trail to Lost Cannon Peak, but you should be able to see its rocky summit to the northwest from where you are parked if you follow the directions given above.
+There is no trail to Lost Cannon Peak, but you should be able to see its rocky summit to the northwest from where you are parked (if you follow the directions given above).
 Simply hike more or less west and up through sand and scrub to gain the ridge, then scramble more or less north to find the Class 3 summit block.
 You will probably want to circle around and approach the summit block from the west.
 A metal rod marks the highest of the rocky towers that crown the sandy summit plateau.
 This route is about 1.5 miles one-way and involves about 1,900 feet of elevation gain.
-The summit block itself is about 75 feet high.
+The summit block itself is about 75 feet high and is somewhat challenging.
 Bob Burd has said of Lost Cannon Peak's summit block, "This little gem was the best Class 3 summit I've seen in the Sierra between Sonora Pass and Donner Pass."